jax-ml/jax/docs/random-numbers.md

 <!--* freshness: { reviewed: '2024-05-03' } *-->

+> _If all scientific papers whose results are in doubt because of bad
+> `rand()`s were to disappear from library shelves, there would be a
+> gap on each shelf about as big as your fist._ - Numerical Recipes

 In this section we focus on {mod}`jax.random` and pseudo random number generation (PRNG); that is, the process of algorithmically generating sequences of numbers whose properties approximate the properties of sequences of random numbers sampled from an appropriate distribution.

 PRNG-generated sequences are not truly random because they are actually determined by their initial value, which is typically referred to as the `seed`, and each step of random sampling is a deterministic function of some `state` that is carried over from a sample to the next.